deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-The limit of the percentage of system free memory.
+Setting sys_free_memory_limit to 0 indicates that the system free memory ratio is not checked.
+1. When the current system free memory ratio is below sys_free_memory_limit * 70%,
+   the agent will automatically restart.
-When the free percentage is lower than 90% of this value, the agent will automatically restart.
+2. When the current system free memory ratio is below sys_free_memory_limit but above 70%, the agent enters the disabled state.
+3. When the current system free memory ratio remains above sys_free_memory_limit * 110%,
+   the agent recovers from the disabled state.

 ### Relative System Load {#global.circuit_breakers.relative_sys_load}